microsoft/aed-rust-learn-content/understand-common-concepts/includes/8-exercise-hashmaps.md

-In this unit your challenge is to fix the missing parts of each exercise's code to make them compile.
+In this unit, your challenge is to fix the missing parts of each exercise's code to make them compile.

 You can use your local development environment or use the Rust Playground to edit the code.

-# Exercise 3: Hashmaps
+# Exercise - Hashmaps

 In this exercise you will need to define a basket of fruits in the form of a hash map, where the key represents the name of the fruit and the value represents how many of that particular fruit is in